How to Pick a Lock: A Beginner’s Guide

 Introduction to Lock Picking

 There are many different types of locks utilized today, but all are based on fairly simple concepts.
 For the purpose of this guide we will be focusing on the most basic and commonly used lock today, the pin tumbler lock.
-This type of lock is what you will find on most deadbolts, door knobs, or padlocks and is exceedingly simple in its design and one of the easiest locks to pick.
+This type of lock is what you will find on most deadbolts, door knobs, or padlocks and is both exceedingly simple in its design and one of the easiest locks to pick.

 Legality of Lock Picking

-The greatest deterrent of those interested in lock picking is not the skill itself, but the legality.
-In the eyes of society, lock picking has a extremely negative bias attached to it.
-It is because of this bias that many people believe that owning a set of lock picks must prelude a crime and as a result they believe lock picking must in some way be unlawful.
-But in truth, owning and utilizing a set of lock picks is very legal in most states and countries, so long as you have permission by the owner of the lock.
-In regards to the United States, there are only four states in which possession of lock picks is illegal.
-These states are Mississippi, Nevada, Ohio, and Virginia.
-For more information on the legality of lock picking in your state or country check out lockwiki.com.
+The greatest deterrent of those interested in lock picking is not the skill itself, but its legality.
+In the eyes of society, lock picking has an extremely negative bias attached to it.
+It is because of this bias that many people believe that owning lock picks must be unlawful.
+But in truth, owning and utilizing a set of lock picks is legal in most states and countries, so long as you have permission by the owner of the lock.
+In regards to the United States, there are only five states in which possession of lock picks is illegal.
+These states are Mississippi, Nevada, Ohio, Virginia, and Tennessee.

 How a Pin Tumbler Lock Works

 Throughout this guide we will be referring to the most common type of lock, the basic pin tumbler lock.
-The first step in learning how to pick a lock is to actually understand exactly how the lock itself functions and to do so we must first gander at its anatomy.
+The first step in learning how to pick a lock is to actually understand exactly how the lock itself functions and to do so we must first take a look at its anatomy.